 I read this product copy and am awash in dread.
 The stress of producing a report just two people will see envelops me like cold molasses.
 I pee my pants and demand a fruit snack.
 I am four and I am playing with the Fisher-Price My Home Office play set.

 This isn’t the first play set to mimic an adult job--think construction sets, doctor kits, and kitchen sets--but it’s the first to unambiguously mimic managerial, administrative white collar work.
 The distinction between the first set of jobs and the one portrayed above is that former have tangible outcomes easily understood by a child.
 There’s also the satisfaction that comes with them: A construction worker uses a saw to cut wood in half, the doctor makes someone’s stomach ache go away, and the chef bakes treats.
 Even for many adults, on a day-to-day basis, it’s difficult to comprehend how a day’s worth of powerpoint slides and a slate of conference calls moves anyone any closer to a tangible goal.

 A doctor uses the play stethoscope to listen to a heart, the construction worker a play hammer to put a nail in a board, the chef puts dough in the oven and out comes a cake.
 The use of the tool is immediately followed with a result.
 Contrast that with a headset and graph.
-The play headset goes on, the play app goes on the computer screen and then…nine months later our early-stage J.Crew customers reduce operational inefficiencies by 30%?
+The play headset goes on, the play app goes on the computer screen and then…nine months later operational inefficiencies are reduced by 30%?

 There’s an intermediation in managerial and administrative office work that doesn’t exist in most professions aped by other children’s play sets.
 You do a thing on your computer, then a bunch of other people do some things on their computers, then a milestone is reached that nobody can touch or see.